Log Cabin with Centre Blocks

 Log Cabin Block Construction

 I used scraps from my stash and kept the colour selection to pinks, blues, greens, lavenders and variations of these colours.
 I used half light and half dark or darkish medium fabrics.
+Click the image to the right to get a FREE printable colouring page and cheatsheet!

 Step 1 Cut Your Fabrics